Video What is a recession?

 What is a recession?

-ABC News' correspondent Alexis Christoforous explains what its means for an economy to be in recession.
+ABC News' correspondent Alexis Christoforous explains what it means for an economy to be in recession.

 Examined